 By focussing on the age old art of clowning as the storytelling vehicle, ‘Slava’s Snowshow’ transported the audience to a magical world lit up by the spark of imagination that Slava Poluinin, the world respected clown, brings out of the audience.
 All ages enjoy this show, a fact that is made clear by the fascinated stares and beaming smiles from everyone present.
 I left the theatre with my spirits lifted and my heart touched, having expererienced a unique event that will never leave me.

 Memoirs of a Biscuit Tin – The Nuffield, Southampton

 ‘Memoirs of a Biscuit Tin’ fascinated and intrigued the audience from the beginning through combining clowning, visual theatre and puppetry to create a highly visual piece of physical theatre.
 ‘Memoirs of a Biscuit Tin’ was a thought provoking, well conceived piece of theatre with an innocence to it that hearkens from a time gone by.
 Its intelligence matches its accessibility harmoniously, making it a thoroughly watchable piece and a highlight of my theatrical year.

 With a highly energised cast and the music from Abba what is there not to like?
 Charlotte Wakefield’s Sophie was a real delight and her performance blossomed throughout – equally compelling was the greek inspired set and Sara Poyzer as Donna.
 Had us laughing and dancing throughout

-Whilst many may not think of Pantomime worthy of awards, this was one of my theatrical highlights, not only for myself but also my family – Andrew Agnew as Wishee Washey was on top form, whilst Dean Sullivan gave us the best Abanazer seen in the North West in Years.
+While many may not think of Pantomime worthy of awards, this was one of my theatrical highlights, not only for myself but also my family – Andrew Agnew as Wishee Washey was on top form, while Dean Sullivan gave us the best Abanazer seen in the North West in Years.
 With a cracking mix of musical and modern songs – this pantomime really did soar.